Tough road ahead for India carmakers as boom market crashes

 "Everything has slowed down by two to three years," Bhargava said.
 "Everybody has to consolidate their operations, look how to manage with less, do more with less ...
 This recessionary period will force people to be more efficient."

-Car sales in the financial year that ended March 31 fell an annual 6.7 percent, according to data from the Society of Indian Automobile Manufacturers (SIAM) released on Wednesday, after sales in March fell an annual 22.5 percent.
+Car sales in the first 11 months of the financial year that ended March 31 were down an annual 4.6 percent, and in March sales fell for almost all carmakers in India.
+The official data for March and for the full year will be released by the Society of Indian Automobile Manufacturers (SIAM) on Wednesday.

-The drop is the worst since the financial year that ended in 2001, when sales fell 7.7 percent, according to SIAM.
-Last year, India's car sales grew 2.2 percent.

-The immediate future looks mostly gloomy for an industry that experts had expected to ring up annual car sales of 9 million by 2020 from a current 1.9 million, but looks set to significantly undershoot that target.
+The immediate future looks mostly gloomy for an industry that experts had expected to ring up annual car sales of 9 million by 2020 from less than 2 million this year, but looks set to significantly undershoot that target.

 "I don't think those goals are going to happen in that timeframe," said Bhargava.
 "Conditions have changed a lot"

-Car sales are likely to grow by 3-5 percent in the financial year that began on April 1, SIAM said.
-SIAM initially estimated 10-12 percent growth for the last financial year, but was forced to slash that forecast three times in the face of actual sales figures.

-The market will continue to remain weak, executives said, until a substantial cut in interest rates and sustained improvement in the country's economic growth, which in the last financial year fell to its lowest in a decade.
+Sales will continue to remain weak in 2013, executives said, with a rebound only likely after a substantial cut in interest rates and sustained improvement in the country's economic growth, which in the last financial year fell to its lowest in a decade.

 Hyundai, India's No. 2 carmaker, has weathered the storm better than others, registering flat growth.
-Global rivals such as General Motors Co (GM.N), Ford, Toyota Motor Corp (7203.T) and Volkswagen have seen already underwhelming sales volumes fall by as much as 20 percent.
+Global rivals such as General Motors Co, Ford, Toyota Motor Corp and Volkswagen have seen already underwhelming sales volumes fall by as much as 20 percent.

 CAPACITY GLUT